open-telemetry/opentelemetry.io/content/en/docs/languages/java/sdk.md

 #### Sampler

 A [Sampler](https://www.javadoc.io/doc/io.opentelemetry/opentelemetry-sdk-trace/latest/io/opentelemetry/sdk/trace/samplers/Sampler.html) is a [plugin extension interface](#sdk-plugin-extension-interfaces) responsible for determining which spans are recorded and sampled.

+{{% alert color="info" %}} By default `SdkTracerProvider` is configured with the `ParentBased(root=AlwaysOn)` sampler.
+This results in 100% of spans being sampled if a calling application performs sampling.
+If this is too noisy / expensive, change the sampler.
+{{% /alert %}}

 Samplers built-in to the SDK and maintained by community in `opentelemetry-java-contrib`: